 Visitors will be able to experience a visualization of the experiment Crisper from Tel Aviv University and the Institute Volcanic, which will test the genetic diagnosis of viruses and bacteria in space missions under microgravity conditions.

-In addition, a remote medical experiment will be simulated - detecting stress and monitoring the well-being of astronauts, from "Sheba Medical Center, Which recognizes the development of emotional distress and stressful situations through an application.
+In addition, a remote medical experiment will be simulated - stress detection and of astronaut welfare, from “Sheba Center", which recognizes the development of emotional distress and stressful situations through a s.
 The app will analyze the emotional state of visitors, just like that of astronauts on the space station.

 The inspirational area "No Dream Too Father"Is a special photo exhibition that presents the"Coppola, Also known as the window through which astronauts observe the Earth from the International Space Station.